 Skills for Safer Living (SfSL)

-This program creates a supportive space to understand suicidal thoughts and behaviours while building resilience and tools for managing crisis moments.
+This program creates a supportive space to understand suicidal thoughts and behaviors while building resilience and tools for managing crisis moments.

 We also offer a separate group for your support person/people (anyone aged 18+ who supports you) to provide them with the knowledge and skills to learn how they can show up for you when you need it.
 While it’s encouraged that both young people and their support person take part, participation is flexible - each can attend independently of one another.

-Whether you’re looking for hope, understanding, connection, or a way forward, Skills for Safer Living is here to help.
+Whether you are looking for hope, understanding, connection, or a way forward, Skills for Safer Living is here to help.

 This program may be the right fit for you if:

-4. Have an individual mental health support person (e.g., therapist, counsellor, mental health nurse, pastor, etc.) throughout the course of program
+Have an individual mental health support person (e.g., therapist, counsellor, mental health nurse, pastor, etc.) throughout the program

 Groups run in 4-week cycles, and participants meet weekly for a 90-minute session.

-Participants are split into two groups: one group for youth/ young people, and one group for their support.
+Participants are split into two groups: One youth/young people group, and one group for their support.

-Depending on registrants, groups for youth/ young people will be categorized based on age and experience of suicidal thoughts or attempts.
+Depending on registrants, groups for youth/young people will be categorized based on ae and experience of suicidal thoughts or attempts.

 Modality: